drop-games/eb-docs/docs/GameDesign.md

 Players enter the fight with the customized (via NFTs) character/weapon loadout of their preference, which, combined with complex combat mechanics, results in every duel being one-of-a-kind and to never be repeated again.

 ## Ranked

-The basis for the competitive gameplay in Hyperblade is **Ranked Mode**.
-Players will prove themselves versus equally skilled opponents picked by the built-in matchmaking system and progress through ranks as they improve their skill and invest more time into the game.
-Ranked mode serves as the mean of distribution for **[Duel-to-Earn](Blockchain#Duel-to-Earn)** tokenized rewards: **Timeore** ERC-20 token and **NFT Loot Crates**.
-The chance that one gets a better reward is linearly increasing as their rank increases.
-The top performing players can expect to get valuable NFTs that are impossible to get otherwise.

 To get into the Ranked, players must play 10 placement matches where they will be pitted with other fighters of varying skill levels.
 After that, players get their first rank assigned based on their performance.
 From there on, Ranked mode will be unlocked and each match there will change player's rating and therefore the kind of opponents they will face.
 There are 16 ranks planned, with each being progressively harder to obtain.
-The final rank allows players to join Hyperblade DAO hosted tournaments with prize pools.

 Competitive ranks are separate from the player level, and are reset every **Season**.
 Seasons is how the online mode is kept fresh and relevant, each brings new content and changes to gameplay, including revisions of Ranked mode.
 The duration of season varies on the stage of development of Hyperblade, shorter seasons (i.e. 2 months) can be expected in the beginning, the later seasons should not last longer than a year.